Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: Abstract

 \section{Abstract}

-Generative AI (AIGC, a.k.a.
-AI generated content) has made remarkable progress in the past few years, among which text-guided content generation is the most practical one since it enables the interaction between human instruction and AIGC.
-Due to the development in text-to-image as well 3D modeling technologies (like NeRF), text-to-3D has become a newly emerging yet highly active research field.
-Our work conducts the first yet comprehensive survey on text-to-3D to help readers interested in this direction quickly catch up with its fast development.
-First, we introduce 3D data representations, including both Euclidean data and non-Euclidean data.
-On top of that, we introduce various foundation technologies as well as summarize how recent works combine those foundation technologies to realize satisfactory text-to-3D.
-Moreover, we summarize how text-to-3D technology is used in various applications, including avatar generation, texture generation, shape transformation, and scene generation.
+Generative AI has made significant progress in recent years, with text-guided content generation being the most practical as it facilitates interaction between human instructions and AI-generated content (AIGC).
+Thanks to advancements in text-to-image and 3D modeling technologies, like neural radiance field (NeRF), text-to-3D has emerged as a nascent yet highly active research field.
+Our work conducts a comprehensive survey on this topic and follows up on subsequent research progress in the overall field, aiming to help readers interested in this direction quickly catch up with its rapid development.
+First, we introduce 3D data representations, including both Structured and non-Structured data.
+Building on this pre-requisite, we introduce various core technologies to achieve satisfactory text-to-3D results.
+Additionally, we present mainstream baselines and research directions in recent text-to-3D technology, including fidelity, efficiency, consistency, controllability, diversity, and applicability.
+Furthermore, we summarize the usage of text-to-3D technology in various applications, including avatar generation, texture generation, scene generation and 3D editing.
+Finally, we discuss the agenda for the future development of text-to-3D.